vinayyadav3016/vinayyadav3016.github.io/pages/CV/workex.md

       <tbody>
         <tr>
           <td class="left">May 2013 - July 2013</td>
           <td class="right">University of Queensland is a well known institute in the field of Robotics.
 I worked there at Robotics Design Lab under supervision on <a href="http://robotics.itee.uq.edu.au/~hannakur/" target="_blank">Prof. Hanna Kurniawati</a>.
 During this preriod I was working on planning under uncertaninty using Partially Observable Markov Decision Process famously known as POMDP.
-We developed a new POMDP solver named SBT (State-sequence based Belief Tree) which can handle time varying POMDP models and can handle state-space large upto 1.9 Million states.
+We developed a new POMDP solver named ABT (Adaptive Belief Tree) which can handle time varying POMDP models and can handle state-space large upto 1.9 Million states.
 Initial results showed that SBT is upto 120 time faster than existing fasted POMDP solver named POMCP.<br></br><a href="http://robotics.itee.uq.edu.au/dokuwiki/" target="_blank">Robotics Lab</a>
           </td>
         </tr>
         <tr>